Wakelet Digital Storytelling

 Introduce and show students an example of your summer Wakelet story.

-Students will watch this video from Brain Pop on Digital Etiquette.
+Students will watch this video on Netiquette; A Student's Guide to Digital Etiquette.

 Show students how to use Wakelet (add pictures, videos, maps of where they went, etc.).
 Keep your Wakelet on the big screen so students can see it while they are working.